evendis/feature_lifecycle_analysis/README.md

 ## Contributions

 ... are very welcome!
-CReate issues, fork and send pull-requests as you would any other open source project hosted on GitHub.
+Create issues, fork and send pull-requests as you would any other open source project hosted on GitHub.

 ## Credits and References
 * [PivotalTracker](https://www.pivotaltracker.com)